odea-project/qAlgorithms/report/discussion_tests.md

 are possible.
 This could be applied to monitor system stability, and methods for effectively visualising such changes were developed.
-Nontheless, siginficantly more measurements using different instrumentation is necessary to confirm the universal applicability of such measures.
-Additionally, the presented hypothesies should be tested using directed measurements.
+Nontheless, siginficantly more measurements using different instrumentation are necessary to confirm the universal applicability of such measures.
+Additionally, the proposed linear relation between relative bin count and relative feature count should be tested using directed measurements.

 The next step of this project is establishing boundary conditions on basis of a model or robust heuristic.
 This should be established for all control charts